BCLab-UNM/SwarmBaseCode-ROS/arduino/README.md

 Swarmathon-Arduino
 ==============

-This repository is an Arduino microcontroller library for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition created by the [University of New Mexico](http://www.unm.edu/).
+This directory contains an Arduino microcontroller library for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition created by the [University of New Mexico](http://www.unm.edu/).
 This particular library is an interface to the [Swarmathon-ROS](https://github.com/BCLab-UNM/Swarmathon-ROS) controller framework that facilitates the opertion of lower-level functionality onboard the physical robot, including brushed DC motors, integrated quadrature encoders, a 10-axis IMU (inertial measurement unit), and ultrasonic distance sensors.

 For information on setting up the Arduino IDE and programming Arduino microcontrollers, please consult [Getting Started with Arduino](https://www.arduino.cc/en/Guide/HomePage).
 Aside from the IDE, no other plugins or tools are required to begin using this libra*ry.